team178/team178.github.io/index.md

 ### Our Sponsors

->One of the ways our team is able to function is through the help of our wonderful sponsors, including UTC Otis Elevator, ebm-papst Inc., and UTC Sikorsky Aircraft Corporation.
+>One of the reasons our team is able to function is through the help of our wonderful sponsors, including UTC Otis Elevator, ebm-papst Inc., and UTC Sikorsky Aircraft Corporation.
 Learn more about each of our sponsors [here]({{ site.url }}/sponsors).

 <!--
 ### Upcoming events